KinWaiCheuk/AudioLoader/README.md

     1. [MusdbHQ](./AudioLoader/music/mss/mss_README.md#MusdbHQ)

 ## Example code
 A complete example code is available in this [repository](https://github.com/KinWaiCheuk/pytorch_template).
-The following pesudo code shows the general idea of how to apply AudioLoader into your existing code.
+The following pseudo  code shows the general idea of how to apply AudioLoader to your existing code.

 ```python
 from AudioLoader.speech import TIMIT